pappasam/nvim-repl/README.md

 ### My tabline is really long

 Sometimes, terminal commands (like aider) can be long.
-If your tabline is annoyingly long, you can customize it.
+If your tabline is long, you can customize it.

 [Click here for an example](https://github.com/pappasam/config/blob/main/dotfiles/.config/nvim/lua/settings.lua)